Connecticut’s Top Winter Attractions Last Updated: October 2020

 Stroll through a World of Art

-- Art lovers will be enthralled while touring the newly refurbished Yale University Art Gallery, including paintings by Manet, Picasso, Monet and van Gogh.
+- Art lovers will be enthralled while touring the Yale University Art Gallery, including paintings by Manet, Picasso, Monet and van Gogh; and the museum is free to the public.

-- The Wadsworth Atheneum Museum of Art’s 5-year, $33 million renovation included renewing 32 galleries and 15 public spaces.
-Be sure to check out the Post-War and Contemporary Art galleries.
+- The Wadsworth Atheneum Museum of Art offers 32 galleries and 15 public spaces.
+Be sure to check out the Post-War and Contemporary Art galleries and their many special events, including Sunday Jazz Brunch and free Second Family Saturdays.

 - At the New Britain Museum of American Art, fine paintings by all the American masters – from Wyeth to Homer to O’Keeffe – are on display.

 Be Endlessly Entertained